 - B. Have you been called?
-Answer (and I'm going to sound like the cell phone guy): "Can you hear me now?"
+Answer (and I'm going to sound like the cell phone guy in those commercials a while back): "Can you hear me now?"
 Listen to the call: Jesus loves you, Jesus lived for you, Jesus died for you, Jesus rose for you, Jesus prays for you, Jesus is your Savior!
 Hear the call: believe in Him!
 Have you been called?
 Yes, you've been called by the Word of Christ that gives you faith! - C. You can know this with absolute certainty!